Josep Rull: Imprisonment

-On 27 October 2017 after the Parliament of Catalonia proclaimed the Catalan Republic, the Senate approved the measures proposed by the government under the protection of article 155 of the Spanish Constitution, including the dismissal of the President of the Generalitat of Catalonia and all of its Government of Catalonia, including Rull.
+On 27 October 2017, after the Parliament of Catalonia proclaimed the Catalan Republic, the Senate approved the measures proposed by the government under the protection of article 155 of the Spanish Constitution, including the dismissal of the President of the Generalitat of Catalonia and all of its Government of Catalonia, including Rull.
 Immediately after it was published in the Official State Gazette, followed by suspension of autonomy.

 In November 2017 eight members of the Catalan Government, including Josep Rull, Oriol Junqueras, Jordi Turull, Meritxell Borràs, Carles Mundó, Raül Romeva, Dolors Bassa, Joaquim Forn and Santi Vila, who resigned few weeks ago, declared before the judge from the Audiencia Nacional Carmen Lamela for a rebellion crime.
 The prosecutor, requested unconditional jail for all members of the Catalan Government.
 On 4 December he and some other members of the Government were released on bail.

-In the elections to the Parliament of Catalonia of 2017 he was elected deputy with the list of Together for Catalonia.
+In the elections to the Parliament of Catalonia of 2017, Rull was elected deputy with the list of Together for Catalonia.
 On 23 March 2018, the magistrate of the Spanish Supreme Court Pablo Llarena ordered his entry to prison, as well as for presidential candidate Jordi Turull, former Speaker of the Parliament Carme Forcadell and the regional counselors Raül Romeva and Dolors Bassa.
 Llarena argued unconditional provisional bail without bail for five after considering that there was a risk of leakage and reiteration of the crimes for which they were prosecuted.

-On 4 July 2018, he was transferred to Lledoners Prison in Catalonia.
+On 4 July 2018, Rull was transferred to Lledoners Prison in Catalonia.
 Since then, several concentrations of support took place at the door of the prison.
 From 3 December until 20 December 2018, he went on a hunger strike.
-Same month, the International Association of Democratic Lawyers issued a statement requesting the release of 'Catalan political prisoners'.

-On 1 February 2019, he was transferred back to the Madrilenian prison of Soto del Real, to face the trial that began on 12 February 2019 and ended and was remitted to decision on 12 June 2019.

-On 14 October 2019 he was sentenced to a 10 years and a half prison term and disqualification for the sedition crime.
+Same month, the International Association of Democratic Lawyers issued a statement requesting the release of "Catalan political prisoners".
+On 1 February 2019, he was transferred back to the Madrilenian prison of Soto del Real to face the trial that began on 12 February 2019. and ended and was remitted to decision on 12 June 2019.
+On 14 October 2019, he was sentenced to a 10 years and a half prison term and disqualification for the sedition crime.

-He was freed in June 2021 following a government pardon.
+Pardon

+He was pardoned and released, along with the other 8 jailed Catalonia independence leaders, in June 2021.
+Prime Minister Pedro Sánchez said that he pardoned them because it was the best decision for Spain and Catalonia but did not overturn their bans from holding public office.